2bitburrito/2bitburrito/README.md

-# 👋 Hi there I’m @2bitburrito - or Hugh Palmer to most
+# 👋 Hi there I’m @2bitburrito - Hugh Palmer
 - 👀 I’m interested in code, neovim, terminal environments, backend development.
 - I'm an audio engineer by day and a developer and Dad by night
 - 😢 Unfortunately all of my contributions are closed source at the moment.